ePages-de/epages-devportal/_posts/2019/2019-03-22-devops-gathering-2019-in-bochum.md

  ## 11.03.2019 Workshop Day
 This first day of this 3 day DevOps meetup was supposed to be all about workshops.
-A perfect fit for Cloud Native Engeneers and SRE´s.
+A perfect fit for Cloud Native Engeneers and SREï¿½s.
 You had the chance to learn from exciting Cloud Native enablers, Docker Community members and international experts.
 The workshops also left room for experiments and talks with other attendencies.
 From docker security to Kubernetes on Amazon EKS and a Kubernetes 101 it was a kind of everything DevOps is about.
 But also an introduction to agile working took place.